carun/carun.github.io/resume.md

 ## Education

-*  Master of Science (August 2007 – January 2009), Nanyang Technological University, Singapore.
+*  Master of Science, Nanyang Technological University, Singapore.
-*  Bachelor of Engineering (September 2000 – May 2004), Bharathiar University, India.
+*  Bachelor of Engineering, Bharathiar University, India.

 ## Experience

+### Director - Software Engienering, NEC Corporation of America, June 2023 - Present

+* Set vision and direction for the future of all the Core technologies, Edge, Mobile and AI products
+* Execution and delivery of products across different verticals like Access Control, Law enforcement, Federal

-### Director - Software Engienering, Paravision AI, April 2022 - Present
+### Director - Software Engienering, Paravision AI, April 2022 - May 2023

 * Establish development processes
 * Create Paravision AI Platform